-Similarly, the majority of us develop social skills not through etiquette lessons but by means of life experiences.
+Similarly, the majority of us develop social skills, not through etiquette lessons but using life experiences.

-In addition, some of the utmost imperative abilities that guarantee office productivity, such as communication, cooperation, coordination and even practical skills, are often refined via instrumental and continuing informal corporate learning tools that include counseling, coaching, feedback and scrutiny.
+Also, some of the utmost imperative abilities that guarantee office productivity, such as communication, cooperation, coordination, and even practical skills, are often refined via instrumental and continuing informal corporate learning tools that include counseling, coaching, feedback, and scrutiny.